 How does Chalmers University of Technology compare internationally?
 Rankings attempt to measure and compare universities and are important factors for global competitiveness.
 Some are general, others measure particular subject areas or chosen aspects of university operations.
 All have different aims and methods.
 The diversity of evaluation in the university sector increases every year.
 Here we present a selection of Chalmers’ results in different rankings.
-The rankings list around 1000 universities (unless otherwise specified):
+The rankings list around 1000 universities (unless otherwise specified).
+Ranking results on this page was updated 23 June 2022:

 Note: The QS World University Rankings is one of the oldest and most well-respected of rankings which measure universities’ overall performance.
 In large part, it relies on institutions’ reputations, as captured in surveys.
 It does not favour larger universities to the same extent as other general rankings do.